 In 2010, the ShareFest Committee allowed agencies to sell the collected items, as long as the proceeds benefit their clients.

-In 2016, the ShareFest collaboration between the Oxford community, nonprofit organizations, businesses, and Miami University continued to grow.
-ShareFest 2016 benefited eight recipient groups.
+In 2017, the ShareFest collaboration between the Oxford community, nonprofit organizations, businesses, and Miami University continued to grow.
+ShareFest 2017 benefited seven recipient groups, and collected a record 87 tons of donations.